 group See server group.
 HAPSE Harris Ada Programming Support Environment.
 The predecessor to the MAXAda product.
 Based on the Ada 83 Reference Manual. hardness An attribute of physical local memory , either SOFT or HARD, that controls whether physical global memory is used if insufficient physical local memory is available. hardware interrupt An interrupt generated by a hardware device.
 For example, real-time clock, edge-triggered interrupt, and all system and VME interrupts.
-See software interrupt . heap See collection (memory). immediate binding During dynamic linking, all shared objects that the application requires are allocated and linked into the application's address space before any of them are ever needed. independent configuration pragmas Configuration pragmas that appear independently in a source file with no units. internal error An error due to faults within the compiler. interoptimization An error due to faults within the compiler.
+See software interrupt . heap See collection (memory). immediate binding During dynamic linking, all shared objects that the application requires are allocated and linked into the application's address space before any of them are ever needed. independent configuration and linked into the application's address space before any of them are ever needed. independent configuration and linked into the application's address space before any of them are ever needed. independent configuration and linked into the application's address space before any of them are ever needed. pragmas and linked into the application's address space before any of them are ever needed. pragmas internal error and linked into the application's address space before any of them are ever needed. pragmas Configuration pragmas that appear independently in a source file with no units . and linked into the application's address space before any of them are ever needed. pragmas Configuration pragmas that appear independently in a source file with no units .
+An error due to faults within the compiler. internal error and linked into the application's address space before any of them are ever needed. pragmas Configuration pragmas that appear independently in a source file with no units . internal error and linked into the application's address space before any of them are ever needed. pragmas Configuration pragmas that appear independently in a source file with no units .
 An error due to faults within the compiler.
-MAXAda provides a method of optimization that controls the compilation order such that inlined subprogram calls will be performed whenever possible. interoptimization MAXAda provides a method of optimization that controls the compilation order MAXAda provides a method of optimization that controls the compilation order interoptimization interrupt MAXAda provides a method of optimization that controls the compilation order such that inlined subprogram calls will be performed whenever possible.
-An event external to the currently executing process.
-The two types are hardware interoptimization MAXAda provides a method of optimization that controls the compilation order such that inlined subprogram calls will be performed whenever possible.
+MAXAda provides a method of optimization that controls the compilation order internal error interoptimization and linked into the application's address space before any of them are ever needed. pragmas Configuration pragmas that appear independently in a source file with no units .
+An error due to faults within the compiler.
+MAXAda provides a method of optimization that controls the compilation order internal error interoptimization and linked into the application's address space before any of them are ever needed. pragmas Configuration pragmas that appear independently in a source file with no units .
+An error due to faults within the compiler.
+MAXAda provides a method of optimization that controls the compilation order such that inlined subprogram calls will be performed whenever possible.
 An event external to the currently executing process.
 The two types are hardware

-INTR_COURIER ghost task
+INTR\COURIER ghost task